 Livingston - Alhambra is a very small town located in the state of Illinois.
 With a population of 4,410 people and just one neighborhood, Livingston - Alhambra is the 372nd largest community in Illinois.

-Livingston - Alhambra is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Livingston - Alhambra isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Livingston - Alhambra are a mix of both white- and blue-collar jobs.
 Overall, Livingston - Alhambra is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Livingston - Alhambra who work in management occupations (12.93%), office and administrative support (9.95%), and sales jobs (8.80%).

 Also of interest is that Livingston - Alhambra has more people living here who work in computers and math than 95% of the places in the US.

-Livingston - Alhambra is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Livingston - Alhambra is a great place for families with children to consider.
+First of all, many other families with children live here, making Livingston - Alhambra a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Livingston - Alhambra has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Livingston - Alhambra’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 In Livingston - Alhambra, however, the average commute to work is quite long.
 On average, people spend 31.66 minutes each day getting to work, which is significantly higher than the national average.

-In terms of college education, Livingston - Alhambra is nearly on par with the US average for all cities of 21.84%: 20.15% of adults 25 and older in Livingston - Alhambra have a bachelor's degree or advanced degree.
+The percentage of adults in Livingston - Alhambra who are college-educated is close to the national average for all communities of 21.84%: 20.15% of the adults in Livingston - Alhambra have a bachelor's degree or advanced degree.

 The per capita income in Livingston - Alhambra in 2022 was $37,287, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $149,148 for a family of four.
 However, Livingston - Alhambra contains both very wealthy and poor people as well.